kishan2107/ECKit/README.md

 ##Note
-ECKit will be starting to use either LESS for making ECKit.
+The ECKit team is now using LESS for building ECKit!
+This is a big advantage as now ECKit will be rolling out with updates faster